catseye/Exanoke/README.markdown

 ----------

 Let's just go with pairs and atoms for now, although natural numbers would be easy to add too.
+Following Ruby, atoms are preceded by a colon; while I find this syntax somewhat obnoxious, it is less obnoxious than requiring that atoms are in ALL CAPS, which is what Exanoke originally had.
+In truth, there would be no real problem with allowing atoms, parameters, and function names to all be arbitrarily alphanumeric, but it would require more static context checking to sort them all out, and we're trying to be heavily syntactic here.

-Atoms are all-uppercase, and `TRUE` is the only truthy atom.
-Lists are by convention only (and by convention, lists compose via the second element of each pair, and `NIL` is the agreed-upon list-terminating atom, much love to it.)
+`:true` is the only truthy atom.
+Lists are by convention only, and, by convention, lists compose via the second element of each pair, and `:nil` is the agreed-upon list-terminating atom, much love to it.

 Grammar
 -------